Frequently Asked Questions

 Bloomington is located approximately 50 miles south of Indianapolis.
 Click on "Visiting" in the left menu for travel information.

-CAP I and II attendees may choose to stay off-campus with a parent or guardian.
+CAP attendees may choose to stay off-campus with a parent or guardian.
 Click on "Visiting" in the left menu for a list of accommodations in Bloomington.
 Click on "How to Apply" in the left menu for information about campus housing and staying off-campus.

 Parking on the Indiana University campus is by permit only except at the Atwater and Jordan parking garages, which are near the Jacobs School of Music and charge hourly rates.